donkirkby/donimoes/README.md

 # Donimoes: New Games and Puzzles
 When I tell people that I like domino games, they are often surprised to hear that you can do more than just match the numbers.
-If you look in a book of games, often with Mr. Hoyle's name on the cover, you might also find All Fives.
-If you're lucky, you'll even find Chickenfoot and Mexican Train.
+If you look in a book of games, often with Mr. Hoyle's name on the cover, you might find the basic game and maybe All Fives.
+If you're lucky, you'll find Chickenfoot and Mexican Train.

-This book is a collection of new games and puzzles for dominoes that will broaden your horizons beyond a chain of dominoes with matching numbers:
+This book is a collection of domino games and puzzles that will broaden your horizons beyond a chain of dominoes with matching numbers.
+You'll find new games and puzzles that I designed, as well as some of my favourite domino games and puzzles by other designers:

-* **Blocking Donimoes** is a puzzle I designed where you have to slide all the dominoes into a rectangular shape, without sliding any matching numbers next to each other.
+* **Unmatched Donimoes** is a puzzle I designed where you have to slide all the dominoes into a rectangular shape, without sliding any matching numbers next to each other.
 * **Capturing Donimoes** is a puzzle I designed where you have to collect all the dominoes by sliding matching numbers next to each other.
 * **Tetradominoes** is a game I designed for one to four players where you play matching dominoes in a grid, then try to play the tetromino shapes on top.
+    (1-4 players, double-six dominoes, 7 cardboard tetrominoes, and some beads, buttons, or coins)
+* **Domino Finder** is a memory game I designed where you have to find the treasure domino without falling in a trap.
+(2-4 players, double-six dominoes, pawns, and two dice)
 * **Mountains and Valleys** is a solitaire game by Sid Sackson where you have to lay out a map that you can hike on.
 I adapted it from paper, pencil, and dice to use dominoes.
-* **Fujisan** is a solitaire game by James Droscha designed for the piecepack game system where you have to help four Shinto priests climb to the peak of Mount Fuji.
-He then adapted it for dominoes and pawns, and I found 20 layouts that are much more challenging than usual.
+* **Fujisan** is a solitaire game by James Droscha where you help four Shinto priests climb to the peak of Mount Fuji.
+I found 20 layouts that are much more challenging than usual.
+(1 player, double-six dominoes, and four pawns)
+* **Cobra Paw** is a quick-reaction game by Derek Weston.
+(2-4 players, double-six dominoes, and two dice)
+* **All Fives** is a traditional dominoes game, where you score points by making the ends add up to a multiple of five.
+(2-4 players, double-six dominoes)

 The book of rules includes problems to solve for each puzzle.
-The Blocking Donimoes problems are patterns of dominoes for you to start from, like this:
+The Unmatched Donimoes problems are patterns of dominoes for you to start from, like this:

 ![Blocking example]